 Our graduate programs at Clemson University build on the rich experiences and expertise of faculty and students to provide an educational environment in which both groups share in research, exploration and inquiry.
 The result of this synergy is impact — on our community and beyond.

 The Doctor of Philosophy degree in curriculum and instruction is a research degree designed to prepare the student to become a scholar who can discover, integrate and apply knowledge, as well as communicate and disseminate it.
 The intent of the program is to prepare the student to make a significant original contribution to knowledge in a specialized field.
-The program prepares students in one of the following specialty concentrations: elementary education, English education, mathematics education, science education, social studies education, literacy education or special education.
-In addition, students may choose from a range of scholarly focus areas including academic and behavioral interventions for diverse learners; early childhood learning and development; informal education; STEM; international-global education; learning technologies and educational psychology; legal and policy issues in education; mixed methods and design-based research; motivation and learning; professional development and educational quality; qualitative research methodologies; research, evaluation, measurement and statistics; social, historical and philosophical foundations of education; social justice and educational equity; and sustainability education.
+The program prepares students in one of the following specialty concentrations: Early Childhood Education, Mathematics Education, Science Education, or Social Studies and Educational Foundations.
+In addition, students may choose from a range of scholarly focus areas including early childhood learning and development; informal education; STEM; international-global education; learning technologies and educational psychology; legal and policy issues in education; mixed methods and design-based research; motivation and learning; professional development and educational quality; qualitative research methodologies; research, evaluation, measurement and statistics; social, historical and philosophical foundations of education; social justice and educational equity; and sustainability education.

 All students — regardless of the specialty concentration and/or areas of scholarly focus — are expected to work with faculty to design programs uniquely suited to their areas of interest.